 Stephen Giblin's recent research has been into the ac quantum Hall effect as a possible primary impedance standard, novel semiconductors for higher-temperature quantum Hall effect measurements, ac impedance bridges and cryogenic current comparator development.

 Stephen studied physics at Bristol University, receiving a PhD in experimental solid-state physics in 1997.

 His thesis research was on magnetic properties of the then very new mercury-based high temperature superconductors.

-He joined the National Physical Laboratory in 1997, and has worked since then on single-electron transport in metallic, semi conducting and superconducting nano-structures.
+He joined NPL in 1997, and has worked since then on single-electron transport in metallic, semi conducting and superconducting nano-structures.
 In addition, Stephen has worked on many projects related to quantum electrical metrology and precise measurement of electrical quantities.